 Participation in SAFSF events and committees is open to all individual donors, executive and program staff, and members of the Board of grantmaking or investment organizations.
 Development or fundraising staff are not permitted to participate in SAFSF events or to subscribe to our listserv.

-Interpretation of these criteria is at the discretion of the SAFSF Steering Committee.
-The Steering Committee also reserves the right to review a member’s fulfillment of these criteria at any time.
+Interpretation of these criteria is at the discretion of the SAFSF Board of Directors.
+The Board of Directors also reserves the right to review a member’s fulfillment of these criteria at any time.
 Members may not use their participation in SAFSF for promotional purposes or for private gain.
 SAFSF reserves the right to deny membership or remove a member if an applicant or member’s actions reflect poorly on the field and might harm SAFSF’s reputation.
 Lawsuits, federal or state investigations, consumer boycotts, or other significant actions against an applicant, member, or affiliated organization would raise such concern.

 Interested in Membership?

-Applications are reviewed by staff and SAFSF’s Membership Committee with the final review and approval made by the Steering Committee.
+Applications are reviewed by staff and SAFSF’s Membership Committee with the final review and approval made by the Board of Directors.
 SAFSF reserves the right to request additional information from applicants.
 Applicants will be notified upon receipt of their application.
 Payment is not due at the time of application.
 An invoice will be sent once membership has been approved.

 Regranting and investment organizations: we ask that you actively participate with the network for a 1-year period before submitting an application.
 The purpose of this is for you to get to know our network and culture more in depth and for us to learn about your organization and your work.
 Such participation might include our monthly webinars or attending one of our in-person events (Annual Forum and Policy Briefing).
 SAFSF will provide you with a special discounted registration rate for events during this time and you are encouraged to subscribe to our general listserv to receive updates on programming and other sustainable agriculture/food related news.